Efficiency, reduction of errors, downtime, and costs.

 SCADA systems can even track all activity on a wind farm within a 10-minute window, which gives the human operator near real-time activity tracking.
 If anything looks amiss in the system, action can be taken almost immediately to protect the equipment and safety of the surrounding community.
 In addition, the SCADA system can track energy output and any functionality errors that can be used as evidence for warranty claims on equipment.

 Data is sent through a fiber-optic network that summarizes not only the performance of the turbines and other equipment but also the performance of the wind itself.
-Meteorological equipment must be incorporated into the system in order to determine if lower power production is due to equipment issues or low winds.
+Meteorological equipment must be incorporated into the system to determine if lower power production is due to equipment issues or low winds.

 SCADA systems can work together with RCM and maintenance strategies that focus on predictive maintenance.
 They provide the data and technology to allow a great deal of automation and data collection, which means that problems and failures can be spotted at a point before they cause major equipment damage, shut down an entire production line, cause a serious accident, or result in an environmental catastrophe.